cran/fscache/README.md

 ## NEWS

+### V1.0.5

+ * Correct test of relative cache folder on Windows and MacOS.

 ### V1.0.4

- * Correct example that dit not delete a folder create inside user's cache directory.
+ * Correct example that dit not delete a folder created inside user's cache directory.